clickthisnick/ng-repeat-array/README.md

 currentColumn = The current column this item is on.
 If you have a columnTotal of 3 then you will need three of these code blocks (1,2,3)<br>
 property = This is the property of the JSON object you want to return<br>

-If it is confusing download and run the example.html file or look at the AngularRepeatArrayTests.html test file.
+If it is confusing, download and run the example.html file or look at the AngularRepeatArrayTests.html test file.

-I usually use this if I have a list of images and I want to show a certain amount of images for row.
+I usually use this if I have a list of images and I want to show a certain amount of images per row.
-Another example is when I have a lightbox, and some buttons I want the user to press.
+Another example is when I have a lightbox, and some buttons I want a nice 3x3 grid of dynamic buttons for the user to press.
-The data in my database comes back as just an array of JSON objects and this makes it easy to show them in rows.
+The data in my database comes back as an array of JSON objects and this makes it easy to show them as a grid.